Sagarv812/ITSP_ERC_Resources/Day 2/README.md

 # Resources for Simulation

+Welcome to the ITSP Resources page!
+Here you'll find essential tools and references to support your project development—from simulation and coding to design and testing.
+These resources are key to building, experimenting, and bringing your ideas to life effectively.

+Whether you're setting up your first simulation environment, writing core code, or exploring different platforms for deployment, this page will help you get started.
+Make sure to explore each section and choose the tools that best fit your team's goals and workflow.
+Having the right resources at your fingertips can make all the difference.

 Find below some great resources for simulating whatever you'll need whether it be in **💡Circuitry, 🤖Robotics, 🦾Mechanics or even 💻Coding**.

 ## 🤖 Robotic Simulation